shahad96/W07D02-OOP-lab/Readme.md

 # OOP Lab

+* Create project called `School` it has the main method

 * Create two classes named `Teacher` and `Student`.
 Each class should contain:
     * At least five attributes
     * A constructor